NIPs nostr improvement proposals

 Using unmanaged relays

-To prevent event leakage, replay and confusion, when using unmanaged relays, clients should include the NIP-70 - tag, as just the previous tag won't be checked by other unmanaged relays.
+To prevent event leakage, when using unmanaged relays, clients should include the NIP-70 - tag, as just the previous tag won't be checked by other unmanaged relays.